kbase/auth2/design/anonymousTokens.md

 ## Resourcing

+* Resourcing estimate is only for the auth service changes.
 * Estimated effort is ~1 week for a developer familiar with the auth codebase.
   * Requires a lot of testing to ensure anonymous tokens don't interact negatively with the rest of the service.